equinor/ops-actions/scripts/oidc/README.md

 # OpenID Connect

-This directory contains a script `oidc.sh` that will configure OpenID Connect (OIDC) to connect from GitHub Actions to Azure, without the need to store the Azure credentials as long-lived GitHub secrets.
+This directory contains a shell script `oidc.sh` that will configure OpenID Connect (OIDC) to connect from GitHub Actions to Azure, without the need to store the Azure credentials as long-lived GitHub secrets.

 It will: